nayeemch/calendarapi/readme.md

 ## About Calendarapi

-Calendarapi is mainly build for a mobile app to fetch the Holiday and other special days from the webserver.
+Calendarapi is mainly build for a mobile app to fetch the Holiday and other special days list as a json from the webserver.

 ## About Laravel